 If you are a more intelligent programmer, you'd find that interfaces drastically improve your efficiency

 Excuse me, but how can taking the time to write code that contributes absolutely nothing to the application be called "efficient"?
-If you look at Object Interfaces you will see that in PHP they are an optional extra and have absolutely no effect on how the code is run.
+If you look at Object Interfaces you will see that in PHP they are a solution to a problem encountered in statically typed langiages which does exist in dynamically typed languages such as PHP.
+They are a solution to a problem which does not exist, which makes them totally redundant and a violation of the YAGNI principle.
 To my mind the writing of code which does nothing is not "efficient", it is a total waste of time and should be avoided at all costs.

 In the very next sentence he said this: